course-details-portlet

 Course content

-The course provides an introduction to game design focusing on the mechanics, balancing, storytelling, sound and the gameplay experience.
+The course provides an introduction to game design focusing on the mechanics, balancing, storytelling, sound with the gameplay experience as the main goal.
 Game development methodology, documentation, and the game engine Unity are used in project work.
 Applications of games in learning, interactive literature, and gamification of applications are discussed.
 A critical discussion of player culture and ethics is addressed in the context of game genres.

 Learning outcome